 In this tutorial, we will talk about DC-DC converters, how they work, and how to build circuits for them.
-There are many types of power converters, but we will limit the scope of this tutorial to boost and buck converters.
+There are many types of DC-DC converters, but we will limit the scope of this tutorial to boost converters and buck converters.

 Before we dive deep into the operating principles of DC-DC converters, let’s look at an example that shows why they are so useful.
 Suppose we want to build a circuit with the following requirements:

-We need to step down the battery voltage to supply the load with 5V.
-So, according to these specifications, we can place a 2.8-ohm resistor in series with the load to provide the required voltage.
+We need to step down the 12V battery’s voltage to supply the load with 5V.
+So, we can place a 2.8-ohm resistor in series with the load to provide the required voltage.

-We can calculate the circuit efficiency easily as follows:
+We can calculate the efficiency of the circuit as follows:

 From these calculations, we can see that the load consumes only 12.5W of the input power.
 The remaining part (30 – 12.5 = 17.5 W) is converted into heat.

 Now, this is too wasteful.
 If you touch the series resistor, it will be hot, and you may need to incorporate mechanisms to cool down your circuitry.
-As an attempt to obtain a more efficient solution, you may use a circuit shown in the diagram below:
+As an attempt to obtain a more efficient solution, take a look at the circuit shown in the diagram below:

 If we control the switch as shown in diagram (a) below, we obtain a voltage graph as shown in diagram (b) below.
 T is the switching period, and its units are in milliseconds or microseconds.